Photos by Larry Green.

 Entire contents copyright © 2017 by Keith Waits.
 All rights reserved.

 Stage a play in an aerialist’s gymnasium and right away you are challenging the audience’s expectations.
-In his second original script combining theatre, dance and aerial acrobatics, Eli Keel has developed a much more satisfying amalgam than his previous collaboration with Suspend, A Tale of Love and Tarot.
+In his second original script combining theatre, dance and aerial acrobatics, Allie Keel has developed a much more satisfying amalgam than his previous collaboration with Suspend, A Tale of Love and Tarot.
 As much as I liked that show, Orpheus: A Silent Circus is a much more sophisticated and narratively complex theatrical entity.

 An update of the myth of Orpheus and his love for Eurydice refashioned as a mélange of silent movie motifs and contemporary dance, Keel upends audience expectations by switching the gender of the two lovers, so that Eurydice is a man (Braden McCampbell), and Orpheus is a woman (Megan Massie) although she dresses as a man, a diminutive, Chaplinesque figure whose femininity is further deemphasized by being surrounded by the strong, sensual bodies of the remaining cast, all but one of whom are women.